combinatorist/resume/resume-tim-eccleston.md

 - Reputation for driving new technologies, thinking critically, and communicating well to all levels of the business
 - 3 yrs. of Big Data Engineering experience (w/ Spark, Scala, Presto/Hive SQL, AWS EMR)
 - 3 yrs. of Data Science & Analysis experience (w/ SQL, Python, Spark, Scala, R)
-- 3 yrs. of independent study, research, and public speaking experience in mathematics and philosophy
+- 3 yrs. of independent study, research, and public speaking experience in mathematics and analytic philosophy

 ---
 # Professional Experience